Luke Clippinger is a native Baltimorean, a prosecutor who advocates for victims of crime, and a leader in the General Assembly.

 Luke has also been an advocate for working families.
 He is the lead sponsor of legislation that would allow Marylanders to earn sick leave so they don’t have to choose between the health of themselves or a family member and their job.
 He belongs to the Adult High School Task Force, a group that will create a curriculum and a path for adults to get high school diplomas.

-Luke was a German Marshall Fellow in 2012, chosen from leaders across the country to help deepen relationships with leaders in Europe.
+From 2015 to 2018, Luke served as the Chair of the Democratic caucus in the House of Delegates.
+He was a German Marshall Fellow in 2012, chosen from leaders across the country to help deepen relationships with leaders in Europe.

 Luke is a long-time member of Brown Memorial Presbyterian Church, on Park Avenue in Baltimore, where he served as an Elder.